How to Add PDF Bookmarks and Outline in Java

 License.setLicenseKey("IRONPDF-MYLICENSE-KEY-1EF01");

-// Load the PDF we modified earlier
+// Load the PDF modified in the multi-layer example

 PdfDocument pdf = PdfDocument.fromFile(Path.of("multiLayer.pdf"));